 According to the City's 2022 Housing Element Annual Progress Report, 22 new building permits for above-moderate income single-family units were issued and six Community Housing Improvement Program (CHIP) units on Camden Court finished development.
 The City also reviewed two proposals for multi-family housing in 2022: the Sunrise Cottages Senior Housing Project, a 45-unit senior housing project on Stingy Lane and North Street, and a 12-unit duplex project located at Briarwood Drive and Ravenwood Road.
-The City has issued permits for 82 above moderate-income units since the adoption of the current Housing Element, leaving 159 units left to reach the City's goal of 241 units, it is continuing to make progress towards meeting this goal to the greatest extent possible.
+The City has issued permits for 823 above moderate-income units since the adoption of the current Housing Element, leaving 159 units left to reach the City's goal of 241 additional units (Table 12).
+While the City is far from reaching its additional housing unit goal of 241 units, it is continuing to make progress towards meeting this goal to the greatest extent possible.
 As the City is not responsible for directly building housing, much of the ability to meet this goal is contingent on the housing industry, employment opportunities in the City, and multiple other factors.